 Ahmad Lone, who claims to be 100 years old, is living in Futlipora since his birth.
 Out of his experience, he recalls how his place was historically important.
 His village has been a centre of various Dogra and Sikh rulers who used to collect their share of grains from villagers residing in this area of central Kashmir.

 Ahmad Lone remembers at least four other forts were located in the Mohnu, Shamsh, Tilsaer and Hapru, which are of historical importance.
-Besides that there was a fort build by one maharaja in Dalwan as well but now no signs of these forts are visible.
+Besides, there was a fort build by one Maharaja in Dalwan as well but now no signs of these forts are visible.
 “When rulers changed they demolished the inheritance of earlier rulers.
 That was a norm,” said Lone.

 Recalling his old days Lone, who had two wives, says his village was rich in Sarai’s, resting places meant for visitors, at various places.
 He was probably the only survivor who was witness to a major fire in Chrar-e-Sharief.

 “I am not talking of 1995 fire, it was much before that.
 I was a kid then but I am sorry I can’t recall the exact year.
 Locals had to get ember from Tilsaer,” said Lone.

 In his lifetime, Lone has witnessed the recovery of a number of defined stone slabs, stone used by Kashmiri chefs, pickle pots, other storage pots and the circular stones used by porters.